cloudevents/spec/mqtt-transport-binding.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] attributes with exception of `datacontenttype` and `data` MUST be individually mapped to and from the User Property fields in the MQTT PUBLISH message, with exceptions noted below.
+All other [CloudEvents][ce] context attributes, including extensions, MUST be individually mapped to and from the User Property fields in the MQTT PUBLISH message.

-CloudEvents extensions that define their own attributes MAY define a diverging mapping to MQTT user properties or features for those attributes, especially if specific attributes need to align with MQTT features, or with other specifications that have explicit MQTT header bindings.
+CloudEvents extensions that define their own attributes MAY define a secondary mapping to MQTT user properties or features for those attributes, especially if specific attributes need to align with MQTT features, or with other specifications that have explicit MQTT header bindings.
+However, they MUST also include the previously defined primary mapping.

-An extension specification that defines a diverging mapping rule for MQTT, and any revision of such a specification, MUST also define explicit mapping rules for all other transport bindings that are part of the CloudEvents core at the time of the submission or revision.

 ##### 3.1.3.1 User Property Names